baazcoder/shehbaz-/README.md

 # shehbaz-
 first github repo
 <br>
-am a pretty noob at coding i eill become a pro programmer soon !!!
+am a pretty noob at coding i will become a pro programmer soon !!!